-We use a five-fold method which includes dietary modifications, lifestyle changes, external therapies, internal medicine, and therapeutic exercises.
+We use a five-fold method which includes dietary modifications, lifestyle changes, Panchakarma and external therapies, internal medicine, and therapeutic exercises.
 Our distinctive therapies allow our patients to regain the wholesome balance that is required for maintaining good health and complete wellness, in the most flexible and comfortable manner, helping them live in harmony with nature.

 Aasthaapana is a procedure where combinations of herbal medications are administered rectally, for local as well as systemic effects.
 Depending on the dose and nature of ingredients, Aasthaapana is classified according to the dosage into three.
 They are Uttamamaatrika, Praasrtikayogika and siddhavasti.

 This is a special type of ayurvedic oil massage in which strokes are given according to the circulatory channels for 45 minutes per day, for 14 days.
 This Ayurveda treatment is very useful for treating loss of healthy skin texture, sleeplessness, fatigue, and other vata predominant diseases.

 Used as a supportive treatment for Aasthapana, for reducing the ruukshata created by the medicines used for Aasthaapana, and also during different protocols like yoga, kala, Karmavasti and as a Kevalasnehavasti.
 It is mainly used in conditions of vaata for snehana.
 It's called Anuvaasana because the taila works as indicated even when it's administered with food, and also because it can be done every day.